 - The school currently has moveable Computing resources in the form of laptops, netbooks and iPads.
-All these are timetabled so children have the correct amount of time each week. - Resources stored across classrooms include programmable robots, tape recorders, earphones, SNAP cameras, Flip Video cameras, microphones, visualisers, data loggers, Beebots, metal detectors and tough tray microscopes. - Nursery and EYFS classrooms have at least one standalone computer and printer for pupils to access. - All classrooms have an interactive whiteboard and visualiser. - Teachers are issued with a school laptop. - Teaching staff also have an individual IPAD. - TA's in EYFS also have access to a separate IPAD to support the recording of ongoing assessments and observations.
+All these are timetabled so children have the correct amount of time each week. - Resources stored across classrooms include programmable robots, tape recorders, headphones, microphones, visualisers, data loggers, Beebots, metal detectors and tough tray microscopes. - Nursery and EYFS classrooms have at least one standalone computer and printer for pupils to access. - All classrooms have an interactive whiteboard and access to a visualiser. - Teachers are issued with a school laptop. - Teachers and TA's also have access to an individual iPad. - EYFS staff use their iPads to specifically support the recording of ongoing assessments and observations.